-The limitations on using a CMF Award with other CDFI Fund program awards are included in the applicable funding round Notice of Funding Availability (NOFA) and Section 3.5(h) of the Assistance Agreement.
+The limitations on using a CMF Award with other CDFI Fund program awards are included in the applicable funding round Notice of Funding Availability (NOFA) and Schedule 2 of the Assistance Agreement.
 Since Affordable Housing and Economic Development Activities result in physical structures, the activity limitation will be implemented on a property-level basis.
 Housing units resulting from multiple CMF Awards may not be double-counted and must be prorated between Awards for performance reporting purposes.